charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 		 - this will give you the number of distinct titles from the table shows. you can chain commands.
 	- the idea is that you're specifiying what data you want to see by chaining these commands in ways that will net what you want.
 - more commands include:
-	- WHERE - filter out data
+	- WHERE - filter out data can meet conditionals
 	- LIKE - accepts similarities
 	- ORDER BY - sorting
 			- `SELECT language, COUNT(*) FROM favorites GROUP BY language ORDER BY COUNT(*) ASC;`